NYSCA Encore Grants support returning Staten Island based 501(c)3 nonprofit organizations.

 The following is the criteria used to decide on funding:

-Community Outreach: How will their project be available to the public?
-Is it accessible to their intended audience?
+Community Benefit: How will the project be available to the public?
+Is it accessible to the applicant’s intended audience?
 Projects which address communities or artistic disciplines which are under-resourced should receive foremost attention.

-Narrative: Does the narrative clearly articulate their project idea and aims?
+Narrative: Does the narrative leave too many unanswered questions or incomplete planning?
 Does it show that the applicant has experience creating this kind of work, or that they can successfully do what they propose?
-Take into consideration their past work.
+Past work is taken into consideration.

-Budget: Are their numbers realistic?
-Do they have a realistic artist fee, materials fee, etc.?
-Does their adjusted budget allow for the proposal to be completed as stated?
+Budget: Is the budget and timeline realistic?
+Are artist fee realistic, materials fee, etc.?
+Does adjusted budget allow for the proposal to be completed as stated?
 Artist fees, marketing and publicity expenses, direct administrative expenses, supplies and materials expenses are given priority.
-(Money can never be used for food/refreshments/purchasing equipment.)

 Need Further Assistance?

-Applicants who have not applied for funding in the past two years should attend an application seminar.
-Once available, the seminar schedule is published on the Grants Overview page.
+Applicants who have not received funding in the past 2 years should attend an information session to learn of any new changes to the program.
+Once available, the information session schedule is posted on the Grants Overview page and can also be found here.

 If you have any additional questions, please contact Gena at gmimozo@statenislandarts.org, (718) 447-3329 x1003.